 - What are my obligations and rights as a director or shareholder?

-To view the profiles of members who can be instructed through Public access, please click on the profiles below.
+We have a number of barristers who regularly act for individuals and companies through the Public Access Scheme.
+To view the profiles of members who can be instructed through the Public Access Scheme, please click on the profiles below.

 If you would like further information

 Our friendly and knowledgeable clerks will be pleased to direct you to the person best able to help.
-Email them or telephone: +44 (0)20 7815 3200.
+Email them on firstname.lastname@example.org or telephone: +44 (0)20 7815 3200.

 We look forward to working with you.